 An important condition for creating erosion-resistant agrolandscapes is a systematic approach, adaptability to local conditions, comprehensiveness, environmental sustainability, economic and technical feasibility, environmental and socio-economic expediency.

 Development of a soil-protecting complex

-Soil protection measures are developed for each soil and climatic zone taking into account local characteristics, type and degree of erosion, natural environmental and erosion conditions:
+Soil-protective complex of measures is developed for each soil-climatic zone taking into account local peculiarities, type and degree of erosion, natural ecological and erosion situation: